Find a Church | Vacancies | Documents | Directory | Safeguarding | Contact

 Pastoral Supervision

-Clergy are invited to take part in Group Pastoral Supervision that provides peer-to-peer support
+Clergy are invited to take part in Pastoral Supervision that provides peer-to-peer support

-Group Pastoral Supervision enables clergy to reflect on past work experiences in the present for the sake of the future.
-It has helped individuals to better understand how their own character shapes their ministry, and has led to improved wellbeing and effectiveness.
+Pastoral Supervision enables clergy to reflect on past work experiences in the present for the sake of the future.
+It helps individuals better understand how their character shapes their ministry, leading to improved well-being and effectiveness.
+Pastoral Supervision sessions scheduled between yourself and your supervisor at mutual convenience.

-You can meet some of our trained supervisors and learn a little bit more about group pastoral supervision, by watching our short video.
-Each supervisor has also written a short biography that you can access from the table below.
-You are invited to register for a group by submitting a self-referral form to the supervisor of your choice.
+You can meet some of our trained supervisors and learn a little bit more about pastoral supervision by clicking on the biographies below.
+You are invited to register by submitting a self-referral form to the supervisor of your choice.
 The process for taking part in pastoral supervision is outlined in the diagram below.

 Bishop David hopes that clergy will feel this is something they want to take advantage of.
 He says: “For me this is a very important part of how we care for the wellbeing of our clergy and is part of our commitment to see that we can flourish and thrive in ministry.
 It’s important that we have places where we can take some of those difficult conversations that we’ve had and unload, share and gain from the wisdom of each other.
 I really do believe in peer-to-peer learning and peer-to-peer support.
 It’s a great way, not only to help each other, but also to develop and hone our own skills as well.”